Cadet school

 The government has been repeatedly claiming that it is “getting tough” on guns and youth crime, but how can this be consistent with encouraging weapons training in schools?

-At the moment, just 60 of the school-based Combined Cadet Force (CCF) are based in comprehensive schools, with 200 forces currently in private and grammar schools; this is despite these being just 10% of schools in England.… Read more
+At the moment, just 60 of the school-based Combined Cadet Force (CCF) are based in comprehensive schools, with 200 forces currently in private and grammar schools; this is despite these being just 10% of schools in England.
+Under the new proposals, state schools that do not set up a cadet system will encourage pupils to attend a community cadet force instead.
+There are currently over 130, 000 young people involved in the cadet forces, between the ages of 12 and 18.… Read more

 Poppy Appeal is a political tool to support current wars